ZOO-Project/ZOO-Project/docs/contribute/hugo.rst

 1. Create a layout file (e.g., new-page.html) in themes/<your-theme>/layouts/
 2. Edit the Markdown File:

-   - In your .md file (e.g., new-page.md), specify the custom layout in the front matter:
+   In your .md file (e.g., new-page.md), specify the custom layout in the front matter

    .. code:: yaml